-By learning stress-relieving breathing, you can turn the mundane act of breathing into a cortisol reduction technique.
+By practicing “belly breathing,” you can turn the mundane act of breathing into a cortisol-reducing habit.

 You’ll find full instructions for diaphragmatic breathing in our article on breathing exercises for anxiety.

-Another mind-body stress relief technique is Emotional Freedom Technique, usually referred to as tapping.
+A mind-body stress relief technique that’s gaining in popularity is the Emotional Freedom Technique, usually referred to as tapping.

-It works on the same principles as acupuncture, except acupressure points are tapped with fingertips instead of inserting needles.
+It works on the same principles as acupuncture, but no needles are involved.

 This is a simple technique that anyone can learn to do on their own.